 Member, stone pigman walther wittman l.l.c.

 James E. A. Slaton is a Member of Stone Pigman Walther Wittmann L.L.C. and practices out of its Baton Rouge office.
 He concentrates his practice in commercial real estate, including sales and acquisitions, development, land use and zoning matters and financing.
 James is a fellow of the American College of Real Estate Lawyers and a member of the American Bar Association Real Property, Trust and Estate Law Section, in which he served as chair of the section's Land Use and Environmental Group from 2016-2018.
 In 2017, Best Lawyers in America named James the "Lawyer of the Year" in Baton Rouge for real estate law.
 He received his J.D. from the Paul M. Hebert Law Center at Louisiana State University and B.A. from Louisiana State University.

 John Robert Smith

-senior policy advisor, Transportation for America; former Mayor of Meridian, MS
+Chairman, Transportation for America; Senior Policy Advisor, Smart Growth America; former Mayor of Meridian, MS

 John Robert Smith administers technical assistance programs for Smart Growth America covering downtown revitalization and economic and fiscal health.
 He is often a keynote speaker on walkability, transit-oriented development, and national trends impacting local communities.